MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 Flush Time
 ----------

-On a hardware device, the time to send the frame data from the back buffer memory to the LCD is not null.
+On a hardware device, the time to flush the frame data from the back buffer memory to the LCD is not null.
 According to the hardware device technology, this time varies between 3-4 ms to 10-15ms.
 In SPI mode, this time may be higher, around 50ms, even more.
 By default this widget copies the content of back buffer as faster as possible.